Kitchen Design Lighting Guide – How To Light A Kitchen

 I always say that the kitchen layout is key and the most important factor when designing a new kitchen.
 However, once you have your layout sorted, one of the next biggest impacts on the functionality of your kitchen will be the kitchen lighting.

-When it comes to a kitchen design lighting guide, my advice is to add lots of light but to do so in layers and make sure you can control each layer of lighting independently.
+Having been an electrician as well as a kitchen designer, when it comes to kitchen lighting, my expert advice is to add lots of light but to do so in layers and make sure you can control each layer of lighting independently.

 In this post, I’ll go over the main types of kitchen lighting, what you need to consider from a practical and aesthetic point of view as well as any other considerations and options available when it comes to kitchen lighting.